 Question This Report Sources of Income for Households Served by this Activity How many households accessed or maintained access to the following sources of income in the past year?
-13 Earned Income from Employment 11 Retirement 0 SSI 0 SSDI 0 Other Welfare Assistance (Supplemental Nutrition 0 Assistance Program, WIC, TANF, etc.) Private Disability Insurance 0 Veteran's Disability Payment (service or non-service connected payment) 0 Regular contributions or gifts from organizations or 0 persons not residing in the residence Worker's Compensation 0 General Assistance (GA), or local program 0 Unemployment Insurance 0 Other Sources of Income 0 How many households maintained no sources of income?
+23 the following sources of meome in the past year.
+25 Earned Income from Employment 11 Retirement 0 SSI 5 SSDI 5 Other Welfare Assistance (Supplemental Nutrition 0 Assistance Program, WIC, TANF, etc.) Private Disability Insurance 0 Veteran's Disability Payment (service or non-service 0 connected payment) Regular contributions or gifts from organizations or 0 persons not residing in the residence Worker's Compensation 0 General Assistance (GA), or local program 0 Unemployment Insurance 0 Other Sources of Income 0 How many households maintained no sources of income?
 2 Medical Insurance for Households Served by this Activity How many households accessed or maintained access to the following sources of medical insurance in the past year?
 MEDICAID Health Program or local program equivalent 20 MEDICARE Health Insurance or local program equivalent 3 Veterans Affairs Medical Services 0 AIDS Drug Assistance Program 23 State Children's Health Insurance Program (SCHIP) or 0 Ryan White-funded Medical or Dental Assistance 23 Health Outcomes for Households Served by this Activity How many HOPWA-eligible individuals served with TBRA 23 this year have ever been prescribed Anti-Retroviral Therapy?
 How many HOPWA-eligible persons served with TBRA have 21 shown an improved viral load or achieved viral suppression?